2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 SET:
 ---
-+ A data type for mutable unordered collections of unique elements
++	**A data type for mutable unordered collections of unique elements
-+ One application of a set is to quickly remove duplicates from a list.
++	One application of a set is to quickly remove duplicates from a list**

 numbers = [1, 2, 6, 3, 1, 1, 6]
 unique_nums = set(numbers)